KatamariJr/gorm.io/pages/docs/v2_release_note.md

 #### Transactions

-some transaction methods like `RollbackUnlessCommitted` removed, prefer to use method `Transaction` to wrap your transactions
+some transaction methods, like `RollbackUnlessCommitted` removed, prefer to use method `Transaction` to wrap your transactions

 ```go
 db.Transaction(func(tx *gorm.DB) error {